• About

 • Remove veggies from skillet using tongs or a slotted spoon (try to leave liquid in the pan to avoid soggy fajitas).
 Repeat process with remaining olive oil and vegetables.

-• While vegetabless are cooking, warm and char the tortillas by placing them over a gas burner (or grill) for a few seconds per side, using tongs to flip them.
+• While vegetables are cooking, warm and char the tortillas by placing them over a gas burner (or grill) for a few seconds per side, using tongs to flip them.
 Alternatively, wrap tortillas in foil and warm in a preheated 350 degree F. oven for 10 minutes.

 Notes